Avi GSLB Architecture, Terminology, and Object Model

 GslbPoolMember.ratioparameter, which defaults to 1, and may range from 1 to 20.
 For example, if virtual services A, B, and C have ratios of 1, 2 and 3 respectively, virtual service A will receive one-sixth, B will get one-third, and C will get one-half the load.

-GSLB_ALGORITHM_CONSISTENT_HASH– load is distributed based on the client IP address (typically the local DNS IP address).
+GSLB_ALGORITHM_CONSISTENT_HASH– load is distributed based on the client's source-IP address (likely a DNS resolver address), unless EDNS processing is ON, in which case the source-IP will be found in the ECS option.
 An integer mask ranging from 1 to 31 can be applied on the client IP address, if there are multiple local DNSes in a given network, in one site.
 This algorithm can provide persistence.
-Starting with 17.2.5, GSLB site cookie persistence is the other.
+Starting with 17.2.5, GSLB site cookie persistance is the other.

 GSLB_ALGORITHM_GEO– client requests are directed to the optimal site based on the longitude and latitude of the client relative to the GSLB members.
 Please refer to Geolocation-based Load Balancing Algorithm for GSLB Members for details.